 Equity Compensation.
 The Consolidated-Tomoka Land Co.
-Amended and Restated 2010 Equity Incentive Plan (the "2010 Plan") was adopted by the Board and approved by the shareholders in 2010.
-In 2013, the Board and shareholders approved a full amendment and restatement of the 2010 Plan.
-In 2014, the 2010 Plan was amended to increase to 450,000 the number of authorized shares, which was also approved by the shareholders.
-In 2016, the 2010 Plan was amended to prohibit the cancellation of

-"out-of-the-money" stock options and stock appreciation rights for cash without prior shareholder approval.
+2010 Equity Incentive Plan (as thereafter amended and/or restated, the "2010 Plan") was adopted by the Board and approved by the shareholders in 2010.
+In 2013, the Board and shareholders approved the Consolidated-Tomoka Land Co.
+Amended and Restated 2010 Equity Incentive Plan, and in 2014 the 2010 Plan was amended to increase to 450,000 the number of authorized shares, which was also approved by the shareholders.
+In 2016, the 2010 Plan was amended to prohibit the cancellation of "out-of-the-money" stock options and stock appreciation rights for cash without prior shareholder approval.
 We are proposing several additional amendments to the 2010 Plan, including to increase the authorized number of shares thereunder from 450,000 to 720,000, to extend the term of the 2010 Plan to April 25, 2028, and to incorporate certain corporate governance best practices into the 2010 Plan, all as described below in the discussion regarding Proposal 4.